-- Landowner participation in Boulder County Wildfire Partners Programs. - Participation in the Firewise USA® Program and/or Neighborhood Ambassador Program. - Implementation of Fire Adapted Community concepts. - Demonstration of ongoing wildfire outreach and education efforts. - Involvement in in existing slash or mulch collection or chipping programs. - Adoption of county or local building codes for wildfire mitigation. - Protection of critical watersheds.
+- Participation in local Community Wildfire Protection Plan efforts. - Landowner participation in Boulder County Wildfire Partners programs. - Participation in the Firewise USA® Program and/or Neighborhood Ambassador Program. - Implementation of Fire Adapted Community concepts. - Demonstration of ongoing wildfire outreach and education efforts. - Involvement in in existing slash or mulch collection or chipping programs. - Adoption of county or local building codes for wildfire mitigation. - Protection of critical infrastructure.